UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 To accomplish this, you can update the ``append()`` method to put this wrapper around plain strings when something new is added.

-Checking if it's the right type
+Checking if it's the Right Type
 -------------------------------

 How do you decide if the wrapper is required?